Quincy, Massachusetts: Sports

 Quincy has had brief flirtations with professional sports.
-The Quincy Chiefs of the minor league Eastern Basketball Association (the predecessor to the defunct Continental Basketball Association) played a single season in 1977–1978, and were coached and managed by former Boston Celtics executive Leo Papile.
-The Chiefs finished 12–19 in third place, and lost in the playoffs to eventual league champion Wilkes-Barre.
+The Quincy Chiefs of the minor league Eastern Basketball Association (the predecessor to the defunct Continental Basketball Association) played a single season in 1977–1978.
 Quincy's professional baseball team, the Shipbuilders, competed in the New England League in 1933, recording a 12–6 record before moving to Nashua midseason; a revival of the team played in the NEL from 1941 through to 1944.
 The final season of the Boston Minutemen of the North American Soccer League was played at Veterans Memorial Stadium, in 1976, finishing 7–17.

 The Real Boston Rams of the soccer 4th division Premier Development League, an affiliate club of the New England Revolution, played in Veterans Memorial Stadium from 2014 to 2015.

 In 2019, the Boston Cannons, a professional men's field lacrosse team in the Premier Lacrosse League (PLL) moved their home stadium from Boston to Veterans Memorial Stadium.
 The team played two seasons there before the MLL–PLL merger.

 The New England Free Jacks of Major League Rugby moved to Veterans Memorial Stadium in 2021, relocating from Weymouth.

 Quincy has had several football teams in the semi-pro Eastern Football League over the years.
 The current club, the Quincy Militia, played its inaugural season in the EFL in 2009.
 Founded in 2009 by long-time Quincy resident Vaughn Driscoll, new owners came into the team picture in 2013.
 Militia games are played July to October with home games at Veterans Memorial Stadium on Saturday nights.
 An earlier team, the Quincy Giants, played in the minor league Atlantic Coast Football League between 1969 and 1971.

 Quincy's only college sports program was the "Lions" of Eastern Nazarene College, in the D-III Conference of New England of the National Collegiate Athletic Association (NCAA) and the Eastern College Athletic Conference (ECAC), before the closure of the college in June 2025.